opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param dst: Output rotation matrix (3x3) or rotation vector (3x1 or 1x3), respectively.

-    :param jacobian: Optional output Jacobian matrix, 3x9 or 9x3, whichs is a partial derivative of the output array components with respect to the input array components.??
+    :param jacobian: Optional output Jacobian matrix, 3x9 or 9x3, which is a matrix of partial derivatives of the output array components with respect to the input array components.

 .. math::